-Kevin taught at Otterbein College (Ohio), Bradley University (Illinois), Asbury College (KY), Azusa Pacific University (CA), and Chapman University (CA) before coming to George Fox University in 2008.
-His classes include Public Speaking, Persuasion, Interpersonal Communication, Rhetorical Criticism, Organizational Communication, Small Group Communication, and Introduction to Public Relations.
+Kevin taught at Azusa Pacific University (CA) and Chapman University (CA) before coming to George Fox University in 2008.
+He teaches courses such as Public Speaking, Persuasion, Interpersonal Communication, Rhetorical Criticism, Small Group Communication, and Spiritual and Ethical Dimensions of Communication.

 When not in the classroom, Kevin engages in research and scholarship in rhetoric and pop culture.
 His publication topics have ranged from the role of televised debates in the Presidential election process, to the September 11th Missing Person posters, to the religious rhetoric of Barack Obama in the 2008 presidential campaign.
 Kevin is currently involved in exploring communication skill deficiencies in at-risk middle school students and writing curriculum to address those deficiencies.

 Kevin serves as the department adviser to Lambda Pi Eta – the national communication honor society.
 Kevin is an avid bicyclist and lives in Newberg with his wife Michelle and their four children.
 They attend and are all involved in Newberg Friends Church.